Regular walking on safe, even surfaces can improve circulation and reduce neuropathy symptoms.

 The distance you should walk depends on your fitness level, neuropathy symptoms, and overall health.
 A general guideline:

-Consult with a healthcare provider to determine a safe distance for your specific needs.
+Consult your healthcare provider to determine a safe distance for your specific needs.

 Is Going Barefoot Good for Neuropathy?